[HISTORY: Adopted by the Common Council of the City of Watertown

 F.

 Temporary retail "Class B" wine license.
 Pursuant to § 125.51(10), Wis.
 Stats., this license may be issued to bona fide clubs, local fair associations or agricultural societies, churches, lodges or societies that have been in existence for at least six months before the date of application and to posts of veterans' organizations, authorizing the sale of wine in an original package, container or bottle, or by the glass if the wine is dispensed directly from an original package, container or bottle at a particular picnic or similar gathering.
 The fee for the license shall be as set by the Common Council and provided under a separate fee schedule per day, unless the applicant has also applied for and been granted a temporary retail Class "B" fermented malt beverage (picnic) license, pursuant to Subsection B(2) above.
-If the licensed premises are on City-owned property, this license shall be limited to the sale or dispensing of wine in open paper or plastic cups or like containers only, unless the original package, container or bottle is sold as part of a wine tasting event, is placed in a opaque bag or package, and is limited to consumption off the City-owned property.
+If the licensed premises are on City-owned property, this license shall be limited to the sale or dispensing of wine in open paper or plastic cups or like containers only, unless the original package, container or bottle is sold as part of a wine tasting event, is placed in an opaque bag or package and is limited to consumption off the City-owned property.

 G.